Jackv-makes/IMT-MGB/README.md

 # Ordering

-The board is available to be ordered through PCBWay. **Please remember to choose 1mm as the thickness and ENIG for the finish.
+The board will be available to be ordered through PCBWay soon. **Please remember to choose 1mm as the thickness and ENIG for the finish.
 If you are planning on using tactile switches, HASL will work.**

 # Bill of Materials & Assembly